Fordson High School: Present day

-In 2011 North Shore Films produced Fordson- Faith, Fasting, Football and the American Dream, highlighting the Fordson football tradition and its deep roots within the Dearborn community.
+In 2011, North Shore Films produced Fordson- Faith, Fasting, Football and the American Dream, highlighting the Fordson football tradition and its deep roots within the Dearborn community.

 Campus

 The campus has a Gothic Revival style design.
 The exterior of Fordson is made of granite and uses Briar Hill sandstone trim.
-The library has hand carved oak paneling, a fireplace, painted wall murals by Zoltan Sepeshy, tapestries and Jacobean fumed-oak furnishings and many bronze and marble statues including, Athena, Apollo, Artemis, Nike, Niobe, Venus, and Mercury.
+The library has hand carved oak paneling, a fireplace, painted wall murals by Zoltan Sepeshy, tapestries and Jacobean fumed-oak furnishings and many bronze and marble statues including Athena, Apollo, Artemis, Nike, Niobe, Venus, and Mercury.
 The main entrance has ten busts that include philosophers, playwrights, and mathematicians like Plato, Aristotle, Aristedes, Sophocles, Homer, Demosthenes, Aesculapius, Euripides, Pindar, Archimedes, and Socrates.
 The main hall also includes a blue and gold Fordson Tractor with lettering of state champions imprinted on its top.
 The building features architectural sculpture by Corrado Parducci.
-Fordson's architecture was represented in the 1987 film, The Rosary Murders when the library and tower were displayed.
-The school also became recognized as a Michigan Historical Site in 1998.
+Fordson's architecture was represented in the 1987 film The Rosary Murders when the library and tower were displayed.
+The school became recognized as a Michigan Historical Site in 1998.

 The 1928 swimming pool uses Pewabic Pottery tile and formerly had a skylight.
 It houses swim team and physical education swimming classes.

 Academics

 Academic performance

-In 1986 Tom Hundley of the Detroit Free Press wrote that the school "has a reputation for solid academics."
-In 1986 many students matriculated to Henry Ford Community College.
+In 1986, Tom Hundley of the Detroit Free Press wrote that the school "has a reputation for solid academics."
+In 1986, many students matriculated to Henry Ford Community College.

 As of 2016, according to Brian Stone of the Huffington Post, Fordson was "consistently praised" because larger than average numbers of its students, many of whom were from low socioeconomic backgrounds, matriculated to elite universities.

 Programs

-By 1986 the school established an English as a second language program for newly arrived immigrants.
-In 1986 the program had 46 students.
+By 1986, the school established an English as a second language program for newly arrived immigrants.
+In 1986, the program had 46 students.

-By 1986 the school established a program to defuse tensions between Arab and non-Arab students through periodic meetings.
+By 1986, the school established a program to defuse tensions between Arab and non-Arab students through periodic meetings.